 Each year the CAGP seeks nominations for the Annual Award for Outstanding Contributions in Geriatric Psychiatry.
 This award recognizes a geriatric psychiatrist who has made a significant contribution to geriatric psychiatry in Canada through education, research or innovations in service delivery.

-The award (which includes a complimentary conference registration and gala dinner ticket) will be presented at the 2019 CAGP-CCSMH Annual Scientific Meeting to be held in Banff, Alberta, October 25 – 26, 2019.
-The award will also be acknowledged at the Annual Conference of the Canadian Psychiatric Association on September 12-14, 2019 in Quebec City.
+The award (which includes a complimentary conference registration and gala dinner ticket) will be presented at the 2020 CAGP-CCSMH Annual Scientific Meeting to be held in Montreal, Quebec, October 16 – 17, 2020.
+The award will also be acknowledged at the Annual Conference of the Canadian Psychiatric Association on October 22-24, 2020 in Vancouver.

 The nominee must meet some or all of the qualities outlined below.